 John: You know, it's interesting.
 So I first got exposed to Scaling Up in 2006.
 I went through your “Birthing of Giants” program that you created at MIT, and fell in love with the idea of a system to help run the company.
 And I did what all entrepreneurs do, I went away and go educated, and I came back to our company, and I tried to implement it on my own, and my executive team, super dedicated, really smart, loyal, but they all looked at me with kind of a dumbfounded look and said, “This isn't going to work here.
 It may work over there.”
 And then I did it again in 2007 when I saw you again, and I brought it back, and they all looked at me and said, “You're out of your mind, we can't do this.”

-And finally, I had them go through the course.
+And finally, I had them go through the workshop.
 I had them see the material.
-I had them see you live talk about Scaling Up Methodology, and what you called the Rockefeller Habits, and they looked at me about three hours into that first day of education and said, “Why haven't we been doing this?
+I had them see you talk live about Scaling Up Methodology, and what you called the Rockefeller Habits, and they looked at me about three hours into that first day of education and said, “Why haven't we been doing this?
 This is a great idea.”
 And I just sort of shook my head and said, “Well, I've been trying to sell this idea myself for years.”

-I think it was really important that they went through the course, and they learned the methodology from you.
+I think it was really important that they went through the material, and they learned the methodology from you.
 And they got to see it in an interactive way, and that really helped move the needle and get them to buy into the idea that a system is the only way you should ever run the company.
 You should have a methodology on how you work the company.

 Verne: And that wasn't just one of those three hours, that was our two-day intensive.

 John: It was.
-Yeah, down in Virginia, and I can tell you at the time, I could not afford to bring 15 executives to Virginia for a two-day intensive course, and I went ahead and did it anyway.
+Yeah, down in Virginia, and I can tell you at the time, I could not afford to bring 15 executives to Virginia for a two-day intensive workshop, and I went ahead and did it anyway.
 And clearly by far the best investment we ever made.
 So, thank you.

 Verne: You were in the call center business — who would you recommend implement Scaling Up?